 When we turn to the Florida Department of Highway Safety and Motor Vehicles, we can see that there were more than 400,000 total car accidents during the latest reporting year.
 These incidents led to more than 236,000 total injuries and 3,135 fatalities.

 When we look more closely at the statistics, we can see that distracted driving in this state caused:

 - 3,100 incapacitating injury crashes

 - 29,337 possible injury crashes

 This is not just a problem for drivers in Florida.
 The National Highway Traffic Safety Administration (NHTSA) says that more than 3,000 people are killed each year due to distracted drivers.
-The NHTSA also says that “when you send or read a text message, you take your eyes off the road for about 5 seconds, long enough to cover the length a football field while driving at 55 mph.”
+The NHTSA also says that “when you send or read a text message, you take your eyes off the road for about 5 seconds, long enough to cover the length of a football field while driving at 55 mph.”

 Looking at the definition provided by the US Centers for Disease Control and Prevention (CDC), we can see that distracted driving takes various forms.
 This includes visual (taking your eyes off the road), manual (taking your hands off the wheel), and cognitive (taking your mind off driving).

 In Florida, there are many types of distracted driving behaviors.
 This can include the following:

 - talking on the phone

 - texting on the phone while operating the vehicle